jsonmaur/sass-system/README.md

 ### Font Stacks

-Named values for font family with the associated primary font prepended if it exists.

-> key: `$font-stacks`
+Named list values for font family stacks.
+Rather than redefining entire font stacks to specify a single custom font, it's recommended to specify a [primary font](#primary-fonts) instead.
+These classes **do not** have a prefix.
+See the [font-family generator](lib/generators/font-family#readme) for more info.

 > type: `map`
 > default:
 > ```sass